AhmadAkmal83/jwt_sandbox/README.md

     - Image: `postgres:16.10-alpine`
     - Does not depend on other containers.
 - **jwt-mail**
-    - Mail container, serving as a catch-all for outgoing mail from `jwt-app`, can be utilized as a standalone mail catcher to support development.
+    - Mail container, serving as a catch-all for outgoing mail from `jwt-app`, can be utilized as a standalone mail server to support development.
     - Dashboard reachable via `http://localhost:8025/mailpit` (standalone) or `http://localhost:9999/mailpit` (when `jwt-app` is up).
     - `MAIL_*` environment variables can be modified in `.docker/.env`
     - Image: `axllent/mailpit:latest`